Harry908/Cpts327_Steganography/README.md

 - Use a custom **security key** to encrypt and decrypt the message.
 - Open, select, and manipulate images in formats like `.png`, `.jpg`, `.jpeg`.
 - Show encrypted image with the hidden message using the decryption feature.
-- Save the encrypted image after the message is encoded.
+- Save the encrypted image as `.png` after the message is encoded.

 ## Requirements